House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Viair 00088 88P Portable Air Compressor

 While most of the 12-volt compressors we tested simply plugged into the lighter socket of your car, the Viair 88P Portable Air Compressor has alligator clamps that need to be attached to your car’s battery terminals.
-This is because a powerful 20-amp motor is tucked inside this device, which requires more power than can be pulled through a standard lighter socket.
+A powerful 20-amp motor is tucked inside this device, which requires more power than can be pulled through a standard lighter socket.

 All that extra power helps this compressor inflate to pressures as high as 120 psi.
-It also manages to get to those higher pressures much faster than the other compressors we tested.
+It also manages to reach higher pressures much faster than the other compressors we tested.
 In fact, this compressor can even fill tires as large as 33 inches!
+The power cord is 10 feet long, which is about the same as the others we’ve used.

-The power cord on this compressor is 10 feet long, about the same as others we’ve used.
-But this one has a 16-foot air hose, which gives you tons of reach for getting to those back tires, even in longer vehicles like trucks.
-But this compressor is a bit more expensive than the rest.
-We think it’s worth it though, considering the extra reach and power this compressor provides.
+However, it has a 16-foot air hose, which makes it easier to inflate the back tires, even in longer vehicles like trucks.
+The Viair compressor is a bit more expensive than the rest.
+Considering the extra reach and power this compressor provides, we think it’s worth it.

 Pros